citadel-tech/coinswap/README.md

 Dev discussions predominantly happen via FOSS best practices, and by using Github as the major community forum.

-The Issues, PRs and Discussions are where all the hard lifting happening.
+The Issues, PRs and Discussions are where all the hard lifting happens.